12/07/2021

 Where to get GAP insurance?
 You can obtain GAP coverage on your vehicle from either your dealership or your insurer.
 Getting it directly from your insurance company allows you to add it to your coverage quickly and easily process a total loss claim - and you only talk to one person.
 However, not every insurance company offers this type of coverage, so you'll need to speak to your provider about it.
 In general, you'll need collision and comprehensive coverage to get GAP coverage.
 If you're buying a new car, this is already normal procedure.

-What About GAP Insurance for a Totaled Car
+What About GAP Insurance for a Totaled Car?

+Is it worth adding to your insurance premium?
 GAP insurance, like any other type of coverage, is entirely up to you.
 You may be concerned that having GAP coverage will raise your insurance prices.
 But, GAP insurance is only a minor element of your overall insurance package.
 That small addition can save you a lot of money when you need it (wrecking your car).
 Sure, you hope you'll never need it, but that's true of any insurance.
 Prices might differ depending on the insurer, but GAP coverage will only cost you approximately 5% to 6% of your overall insurance premium.
 So let’s say you have a $300-per-year coverage; you’re talking about a difference of around $15.
 Not a big deal, right?

 What happens when your car is totaled, and you still owe money?